bdlukaa/fluent_ui/README.md

 ![](https://docs.microsoft.com/en-us/windows/apps/design/controls/images/templates-checkbox-states-default.png)

-## Toggle Switches
+## Toggle Switch

 The toggle switch represents a physical switch that allows users to turn things on or off, like a light switch.
 Use toggle switch controls to present users with two mutually exclusive options (such as on/off), where choosing an option provides immediate results.
 [Learn more](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/toggles)

-Here's an example of how to create a basic toggle switcher:
+Here's an example of how to create a basic toggle switch:

 ```dart
 bool _checked = false;